Pitch design information

 The roots of Pitch are most certainly in Darling.
 Darling started its life as an uppercase-only caption face for the first Klim type specimen.
 Like National, I attempted to monospace Darling but it was an absolute disaster.
 It was too delicate and florid, the proportions were all wrong.
 I abandoned it and looked more closely at existing typewriter typefaces.
 What I needed was something with the raw material of Darling, the pragmatism of Courier and the warmth of Remington.

-I kept a few things from Darling: the light weight, the practical slabs, the linear skeleton, most of the ball terminals and the flat apexes of M. However, the catalyst was a sketch I made of simple angled terminals.
+I kept a few things from Darling: the light weight, the practical slabs, the linear skeleton, most of the ball terminals and the flat apexes of M. However, the catalyst was a sketch I made of simple flat brackets.
 These were the perfect synthesis of digital and analogue that I was searching for.

 There are few noteworthy historic italic typewriter styles.
 Luckily, buried deep inside my Bauer’sche Giesserei type specimen is “Schreibmaschinenschrift”.
 This was the starting point for the Pitch italics, particularly the wonderful k.

 Above: 5pt Excelsior from the Linotype specimen book.
 Below: Pitch fractions.

 Not everything in Pitch is sourced from the typewriter genre.
 As explained earlier, monospacing causes problems with wide characters.
 Fractions can be troublesome, they usually need a lot of elbow room.
 Most typewriters employ stacked fractions, or “nut fractions” as they’re known in the trade.
 Nut fractions are narrow, but they’re also too tall for my taste.
 The fractions in Pitch are the perfect balance: the split-bar prevents gumming up visually and allows the numerals to be a decent size.
 This is a old solution: Linotype nailed it almost a century ago with their 5pt Excelsior newspaper typeface.